Nashet/Prosperity-Wars/README.md

 ## Demo
 [Project now has patreon page](https://www.patreon.com/economicsimulation) where you can help contributing in this project

-[There is early browser demo of this game](http://nashet.github.io/EconomicSimulation/WEBGL/index.html) (6MB download, some devices are not supported)
+[There is early browser demo of this game](http://nashet.github.io/EconomicSimulation/WEBGL/index.html) (about 6MB download, some devices are not supported)

 And there is standalone windows version in [releases](https://github.com/Nashet/EconomicSimulation/releases), which runs faster

 ## Description
-Several years ago I made [Economy analyzer for PDS's Victoria 2 game](https://github.com/aekrylov/vic2_economy_analyzer) (currently updating by @aekrylov)

-Making that tool made me disappointed in how Victoria 2 economy is made.
+I'm a huge fan of Victoria 2 game but I was disappointed in how Victoria 2 economy is made.
 Since I didn't find better game-like economy simulation, I decided to try to make my own.
-So, main principles of that simulation are:
+Main principles of that simulation are:
-* free market agent based economy simulation (currently with one currency - gold)
+* agent based simulation with real population units, fabrics, countries
+* prices determined by supply / demand balance (currently with one market and one currency - gold)
 * no price limits (except 0.001 and 999), allowing realistic inflation
 * population consume goods not in fixed order but - at first cheap goods, then expensive
 * factories can compete for workforce by changeable salary